weizheliu/People-Flows/README.md

-# Code for "Estimating People Flows to Better Count Them in Crowded Scenes (ECCV 2020)" and "Counting People by Estimating People Flows (TPAMI 2021)"
+# Code for "Estimating People Flows to Better Count Them in Crowded Scenes" (ECCV 2020) and "Counting People by Estimating People Flows" (TPAMI 2021)

 This repository is a PyTorch implementation for the paper **Estimating People Flows to Better Count Them in Crowded Scenes**.
 Weizhe Liu, Mathieu Salzmann, Pascal Fua.
 ECCV.
 2020 and **Counting People by Estimating People Flows**.
 Weizhe Liu, Mathieu Salzmann, Pascal Fua.
 TPAMI.
 2021.
 If you use this code in your research, please cite
 [the conference paper](https://www.ecva.net/papers/eccv_2020/papers_ECCV/papers/123600715.pdf) and [the journal paper](https://arxiv.org/pdf/2012.00452.pdf).